DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

 Deprecation Notices
 -------------------

-* Significant ABI changes are planned for struct rte_eth_dev to support up to 1024 queues per port.
-This change will be in release 2.2.
-  There is no backward compatibility planned from release 2.2.
-  All binaries will need to be rebuilt from release 2.2.

 * The following fields have been deprecated in rte_eth_stats: ibadcrc, ibadlen, imcasts, fdirmatch, fdirmiss, tx_pause_xon, rx_pause_xon, tx_pause_xoff, rx_pause_xoff